Survey reveals prejudice towards people with “invisible” disabilities

 “The only way to combat unsympathetic attitudes is to raise awareness, and it’s important to make visible the issue of invisible disabilities.”

 Fish Insurance surveyed 1,000 people across the UK.
-The company has been providing specialist insurance for people with pre-existing medical conditions, disabilities or mobility issues for over 40 years, with 80,000 policyholders in the UK.
+The company has been providing specialist insurance for people with pre-existing medical conditions, disabilities or mobility issues for over 40 years.